ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Passing Criteria:

 * All verifications in step 6 pass, indicating that the prover system in the workflow is the same for all worksteps.
-* If any verification in step 6 fails, the test fails and the specific combination of worksteps and verification result are recorded for further investigation.
+* If any verification in step 6 fails, the test fails and the specific combination of worksteps and verification results are recorded for further investigation.

 #### **[R233]**
 A workflow with more than one workstep MUST have a unique identifier within a BPI.